RJAmoto/DinosaurGame/README.md

 # DinoChrome

-This game is made using netbeans IDE inspired by the google chrome's jumping dinosaur, I'ts an upgraded version considered as 2
+This game is made using netbeans IDE inspired by the google chrome's jumping dinosaur, I'ts an upgraded version considered as version 2

 <img src = "screenshot/1.jpg" width = "50%" height = "50%">
 <img src = "screenshot/2.jpg" width = "50%" height = "50%">